scalameta/metals/docs/integrations/new-editor.md

 ##### `copyWorksheetOutputProvider`

-Boolean value signifying whether or not the client supports running CopyWorksheetOutput server command and copying it's results into the local buffer.
+Boolean value signifying whether or not the client supports running CopyWorksheetOutput server command and copying its results into the local buffer.

 Default value: `false`